holderdeord/hdo-puppet/README.md

     $ git submodule init
     $ git submodule update

+Configure what you want to run on the VM:

+    $ cp puppet/vagrant.pp.example puppet/vagrant.pp

 After this, bringing up the VM is pretty simple (but can take some time depending on your hardware):

     $ vagrant up